Tom Segal's Pricewise tips - how to use them for profit

 There's no doubting the extraordinary success, but that success has come at a cost.
 It is such a high-profile column that bookies are extremely wary of it.

-Therefore, it sits on top of their risk priorities every weekend or major meeting, so much so that it is extremely difficult to get on with bookies at the recommended prices.
+Therefore, it sits on top of their risk priorities every weekend or major meeting, so much so that it is extremely difficult to get on with best betting sites at the recommended prices.

 When odds are recommended, they only last for minutes, if at all in some cases, and punters are left with the choice of taking shorter odds or simply not betting - not ideal when one wins and the Racing Post trumpet announces in bold type yet another bookie-basher for the column.